 Innovation in local family businesses

-With the support of the Rheingauer Volksbank, the city of Geisenheim and the Geisenheim University of Applied Sciences, regional entrepreneurs and companies were invited to the Innovation Dialogue at the Waas.sche Fabrik in Geisenheim.
+With the support of the Rheingauer Volksbank, the city of Geisenheim and the Geisenheim University of Applied Sciences, we invited regional entrepreneurs and companies to the Innovation Dialogue at the Waas.sche Fabrik in Geisenheim.
 The evening showed how diverse innovation in family businesses is.

-Professor Dr. Diane Robers, Deputy Director of the Strascheg Institute for Innovation, Transformation & Entrepreneurship at EBS University, welcomed the guests and speakers.
-A trio of regional experts, consisting of the chairman of the board of the Rheingauer Volksbank, Andreas Zeiselmaier, the mayor of the university town of Geisenheim, Christian Assmann and Professor Dr. Hans R. Schultz from the GEISENHEIM University of Applied Sciences, then introduced the event.
+Professor Dr Diane Robers, Deputy Director of the Strascheg Institute for Innovation, Transformation & Entrepreneurship at EBS Universität, welcomed the guests and speakers.
+A trio of regional experts, consisting of the chairman of the board of the Rheingauer Volksbank, Andreas Zeiselmaier, the mayor of the university town of Geisenheim, Christian Assmann and Professor Dr Hans R. Schultz from the Geisenheim University of Applied Sciences, then introduced the event.

-Dr. Matthias Waldkirch, Assistant Professor for Entrepreneurship & Innovation in Family-Owned Firms at EBS University, comments: “It is fascinating to see the range of entrepreneurial innovations that the Rheingau region has to offer.
-Local companies in particular make it clear how social responsibility, sustainability and innovation fit together.”
+Dr Matthias Waldkirch, Assistant Professor for Entrepreneurship & Innovation in Family-Owned Firms at EBS Universität, comments: “It is fascinating to see the range of entrepreneurial innovations that the Rheingau region has to offer.
+Local companies, in particular, make it clear how social responsibility, sustainability and innovation fit together.”
 The event showed how innovative regional companies deal with current challenges and how successful they are.